Calinou/sauerbraten-source-port/README.md

 - Colored pings in the server browser and scoreboard (greener = better).
 - Improved coloring and capitalization for console messages.
 - New `^f9` console color code (light gray).
+- Automatic FOV adjustment for widescreen aspect ratios.
+Specify a 4:3 FOV and it will be adjusted automatically.
 - Strafe movement animation is now used when moving diagonally forwards.
 - Improved animation interpolation using in-out easing.
 - Tweaked default color for bot waypoints to make them more visible.